ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ## Implement the first endpoint

-The first endpoint has two resources one to get data and the other to add data.
+The first endpoint has two resources: one to get data and the other to add data.

 ### Create the first resource to get data

-Create the first resource of the first endpoint to get data, using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code as shown below.
+Create the first resource of the first endpoint to get data using the [Ballerina HTTP API Designer](/learn/vs-code-extension/design-the-services/http-api-designer/) in VS Code, as shown below.

 ![Create GET resource](/learn/images/featured-scenarios/write-a-restful-api-with-ballerina/create-get-resource.gif)